cjcanaday/labreport4/index.md

 **Keys:** `<CTRL + R> s <ENTER>`

 For this step, as I had already previously set up my SSH keys, removing the need of entering a password when logging in, I just needed to search my command history using `<CTRL + R>` for "ssh", which brought up the correct command of `ssh cs15lsp23rb@ieng6.ucsd.edu`.
-From there, I just hit "<ENTER>" so that the command would run.

 ## Step 5: Clone your fork of the repository from your Github account